 Skip to content

-Margins and padding are fundamental CSS properties used to create space around elements.
-Understanding how to use these properties effectively is essential for controlling layout and design in web development.
+Margins and padding are fundamental CSS properties used to create space around elements, they help in spacing and lay outing websites better.

 The margin property creates space outside the border of an element, effectively pushing other elements away.